mkgin/zabbix_available_entropy/README.md

 ``gcc entropy_monitor.c -o entropy_monitor``

+or try the Makefile.
+autoreconf --install
+./configure
+Makefile

 The following keys need to be configured on the server.
 They are available in the template.

 kernel.random.entropy_avail.mean